 The loss of instrument gain due to ice contamination is, as expected, decreasing over time.
-The next decontamination has been scheduled in March 2014.
+The next decontamination is scheduled in September 2014, the maximum degradation of transmission being not exactly at 850 cm-1.

 Figure 27: Temporal evolution of calibration ratio coefficient slopes since the last decontamination.
 The curve was fitted with a decreasing exponential function to determine a rough date for the next decontamination (relative gain evolution of 0.8)